 You can buy a lot of these items online and I love hassle free shopping!
 I also found a lot of these supplies are at the dollar store, which is a great option because it’s affordable.

 First open the paper shred and stuff your ornaments with blue or red paper.
 We used red for Elmo and blue for Cookie Monster.
-Our toddler surprisingly sat for 10-15 minutes to help me stuff the ornaments.
+Our toddler surprisingly sat for 10 to 15 minutes to help me stuff the ornaments.
 She enjoys fine motor tasks like this, but it may not be suitable for all children and that is okay.
 If they need some help it’s no problem.

 Next, add the eyes, nose and mouth to the ornament with your paint markers.
 The cartoon faces are somewhat simple so I was able to freehand the eyes and mouth.
 Please note, I am not artistic at all!
 You can do this with little artistic ability!
 If your children have a difficult time with this you could shape the outline and let them fill in the white eyes and the colors of the mouth and nose.

 You are finished!
+I told you that was easy.
 Now it’s time to hang your beautiful ornaments inspired by sesame street on your tree.